captnko/CentIdea/README.md

 Any help is more than welcome and appreciated it.

+We are planning to use Android Studio+GitHub for now

+---

 F.A.Q.

 Why CentIdea?

 Because it could be an idea that is worth a cent or a century idea, you never know!

+Why GitHub?

+Don't know, any suggestion about alternatives(e.g. gitlab etc) are more than welcome